#DuqMBB picked 11th in 14-team league

 Duquesne 87, Fordham 81

-Jim Ferry, who led LIU Brooklyn to back-to-back NCAA Championship appearances in 2011 and 2012, is in his second season as head coach of the Dukes.
+Jim Ferry, who led LIU Brooklyn to back-to-back NCAA Championship appearances in 2011 and 2012, is in his third season as head coach of the Dukes.

 Ferry came to DU after engineering one of the top rebuilding projects in NCAA Division I basketball at LIU.